kartiksrinivas007/kartiksrinivas007.github.io/content/_index.md

 I have also interned on the planner team at [Waymo](https://waymo.com/) where I worked with large autoregressive planning models.

+I also work on research around safety and unlearning — you can find a few of my papers on the [publications](/publications/) page.

 If you want to know [more](/more/)